The best gaming monitors in 2024

 Reasons to avoid

-The ASRock Phantom Gaming PG34 monitor is perfect for individuals who are desperate for an ultra-wide gaming experience, but don't want to dish out a fortune.
+The ASRock Phantom Gaming PG34 monitor is perfect for individuals who are desperate for an ultra-wide gaming experience but don't want to spend a fortune.
 With a lovely 3440 x 1440-pixel panel, 165Hz refresh rate, and 1ms response time, it covers the basics well enough for most at just $275.

-But how does it do in regards to the nitty gritty?
-In our lab tests, its 90.4 percent of the DCI-P3 color gamut on Standard Mode is phenomenal for such an affordable monitor.
+But how does it do with regard to the nitty gritty?
+In our lab tests, 90.4 percent of the DCI-P3 color gamut on Standard Mode is phenomenal for such an affordable monitor.
 When kept at 50 contrast and 70 brightness, we were amazed by how in-depth the image could look while gaming and watching TV.
-Its biggest flaw is that it looks a bit dim, and even if you push it past our recommended 70 nits of brightness, you're sacrificing the depth of its color, as it will add a layer of green to the image that washes out the display.
+Its biggest flaw is that it seems a bit dim, and even if you push it past our recommended 70 nits of brightness, you're sacrificing the depth of its color, as it will add a layer of green to the image that washes out the display.

-While we don't expect many gamers use built-in speakers, it's good to keep in mind that the PG34's sounds tacked on.
-It's flat and hollow, and should only be used if you have no other choice.
-Its port selection is also a tad limited, which isn't surprising for a monitor at this price, featuring two HDMI 2.0 ports, a DisplayPort 1.4, and audio jack.
+While we don't expect many gamers to use built-in speakers, it's good to remember that the PG34's sound is tacked on.
+It's flat and hollow and should only be used if you have no choice.
+Its port selection is also a tad limited, which isn't surprising for a monitor at this price, featuring two HDMI 2.0 ports, a DisplayPort 1.4, and an audio jack.

-If you're not in too bright a room and can deal with a slightly dim display, we highly recommend the ASRock Phantom Gaming PG34 for anyone in need of a high quality ultrawide display that doesn't break the bank.
+If you're not in a room that is too bright and can handle a slightly dim display, we highly recommend the ASRock Phantom Gaming PG34 for anyone needing a high-quality ultrawide display that doesn't break the bank.
 It's gorgeous, affordable, and higher quality than other budget alternatives.

 See our full ASRock Phantom Gaming PG34 review